vippsas/vipps-developers/newsletters/2022-01-newsletter.md

-We have, for a while, attempted to give the merchant up-to-date information about the status of the charge, with `failureReason` and `failureDescription`, but this causes more confusion than clarity: Even if one charge attempt fails, the cvarge itself has not failed until all the attempts are completed.
+We have, for a while, attempted to give the merchant up-to-date information about the status of the charge, with `failureReason` and `failureDescription`, but this causes more confusion than clarity: Even if one charge attempt fails, the charge itself has not failed until all the attempts are completed.
 We will therefore continue to use `PROCESSING`, as we have done, but until all charge attempts have been made.